A trip to one of East Asia's largest native beech forests, home to a rich forest ecosystem

 Incredible views beyond imagining, an environment with a miraculous balance, plants and animals robustly living in that environment.
 The nature in each "World Natural Heritage" site is unique to and nurtured in that site and cannot be replaced or changed.

-There are various World Natural Heritage sites across the globe, such as Yellowstone National Park, and the Great Barrier Reef, but in Japan, an island country surrounded by the sea, a country where approx. 70% of the land is occupied by forests, there are also four World Natural Heritage sites: Shiretoko, Shirakami Sanchi, the Ogasawara Islands, and Yakushima.
+There are various World Natural Heritage sites across the globe, such as Yellowstone National Park, and the Great Barrier Reef, but in Japan, an island country surrounded by the sea, a country where approx. 70% of the land is occupied by forests, there are also five World Natural Heritage sites: Shiretoko, Shirakami Sanchi, the Ogasawara Islands, Yakushima, and the area consisting of Amami-Oshima Island, Tokunoshima Island, Northern part of Okinawa Island, and Iriomote Island.

 These Natural Heritage sites are humanity's irreplaceable property and should be protected for the next generation, so rules and manners are in place, but these rules and manners are not to keep people away from Natural Heritage sites.
 Because these are irreplaceable sites, it is important for people to visit, touch, feel, and communicate something to the next generation.